Joker Arroyo: Personal life

 Joker Arroyo was married twice.
 His first wife was Gregg Shoes entrepreneur Odelia Gregorio.
 Their eldest daughter is Ma.
 Antonia Odelia "Maoi" Gregorio Arroyo, CEO of Hybridigm Consulting, the first biotechnology commercialization firm in the Philippines.
 Maoi was hailed by Entrepreneur Magazine as one of the top 35 entrepreneurs under 35 in the Philippines.
 His second daughter, Ma.
 Zef Francisca "Baba" Arroyo, is an entrepreneur, artist, and pastry chef.
 His second wife was successful lawyer Felicitas S. Aquino, a member of the 1986 Constitutional Commission.
 Their daughter is Joker's namesake and a champion equestrian, whose career highlights include a team gold medal for the Philippines at the 2005 Southeast Asian Games, among many other medal performances with the Philippine team.
 The younger Joker graduated from the British School Manila in 2006, and Yale University in 2010.

 Although they have the same surname, Joker Arroyo is not related to former President Gloria Macapagal Arroyo nor her husband Jose Miguel Arroyo.

+Arroyo resided in Camarines Sur, where his family owned an ancestral house in Baao—though he identified himself as a Nagueño as he was born in Naga, Camarines Sur—and in Dasmariñas Village, Makati.